zoltanvin/royal-reserve-bank/README.md

 - Make sure you have Java 17, MongoDB, Docker, MySQL, Maven, Spring Boot, Spring Cloud, Kibana and a compatible IDE (e.g. IntelliJ IDEA, Eclipse) installed and configured.

-To run the application using Docker:
+To run the applications inside Docker:

-- Build the application by running `mvn clean package -DskipTests` and create the docker image locally.
-- Start the applications using Docker Compose by running `docker-compose up`.
+- Start the microservices using Docker Compose by running `docker-compose up -d`.

-To run the application without Docker:
+To run the application in your local environment:

-- Build the application by running `mvn clean verify -DskipTests` inside each folder.
+- Start the supporting services using Docker Compose by running `docker-compose docker-compose-infrastructure-services.yml up -d`.
-- Start the applications by running `mvn spring-boot:run` inside each folder.
+- Start the applications by running `mvn spring-boot:run -pl config-server,discovery-server,api-gateway,account-api,asset-management-api,transaction-api,notification-api`.

 # Technologies Used 💡